 Jemison left NASA in March 1993.
 She went on to teach at Dartmouth College.
 She also founded her own company, the Jemison Group, which seeks to encourage a love of science in students and bring advanced technology to schools around the world.
 She is a strong advocate for science and established an international science camp for high school students.

-Nearly a year later, Jemison appeared on an episode of Star Trek: The Next Generation (known as TNG for short) in a credited and speaking role as Lieutenant (junior grade) Palmer.
+Nearly a year later, Jemison appeared on an episode of Star Trek: The Next Generation (shortened by fans as ST:TNG, or just TNG) in a credited and speaking role as Lieutenant (junior grade) Palmer.
 Jemison also has her own entry in Memory Alpha, a fan-operated website covering the franchise.

 “It’s part of the imagination,” Jemison said in an interview that aired following her appearance.
 “And all of science, all of space exploration, everything we do in the world is about imagination and using your creativity to expand beyond your normal boundaries.”